mentionbb/mentionbb/readme.md

 ## Framework

-Mention has been developed under an custom application framework called Par2.
+MentionBB has been developed under an custom application framework called Par2.
 I have also used it in my previous projects, but this is a much improved version.

 In general, Symfony Components are used.